avishettycodes/PG-E-Substation-Operations-AI-Assistant/README.md

 ### Running the Application

-We provide a consolidated server implementation that runs on port 4477:
+The application now runs on a single consolidated server on port 4477:

 ```bash
 cd server && node --optimize_for_size --max_old_space_size=512 --gc_interval=100 $(which npx) ts-node src/test-web-server.ts